Back to Mike's Clock Clinic's Telechron Web Page or Back to Mike's Clock Clinic's Main Web Page

 M-3583 Aluminum 60 RPM complete motor

-If you want to send in the clock for motor or rotor replacement, please be
+If you want to send in the clock for motor or rotor replacement,

-the same.
-The increase covers the increase in return shipping and insurance and
+increase in return shipping and insurance and includes my labor

-includes my labor charge of $50.00 for the replacement service.
+charge of $50.00 for the replacement service.
 I can ship

 at that price for clocks up to 22" long ($275.00 total).